📊 Quality of Service - CCNA Practice Questions

 Common CCNA Traps

-• Questions in IP Services often include distractors that look correct for QoS but violate least-privilege, durability, or availability requirements.
+• Questions in IP Services often include distractors that look correct for QoS but violate security policy, convergence, or redundancy requirements.

 • Avoid picking options purely by feature name; validate data path, failure handling, and governance impact before answering.